GavinPIccione/gavinpiccione.github.io/_research/Hydroclimate.md

 ---
 ### Glacial Lake Mojave
 I am working on a project in collaboration with researchers at Cal State Fullerton and Santiago Canyon College studying Glacial Lake Mojave: a pluvial lake in the southern Great Basin.
-Using a “core-to-shore” approach we are reconstructing the lake history using lake proxy records from a sediment core at the lake depocenter, as well as tufa from ancient shoreline deposits.
+Using a “core-to-shore” approach we are reconstructing the lake history using lake proxy records from a sediment core at the lake depocenter, as well as tufa and shells from ancient shoreline deposits.